PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Introduction

 However, GNN-based methods are comprised of neural networks, making it challenging to understand the reasons for their performance.
 To explore these reasons, we employ persistent homology (PH), a mathematical tool in topological data analysis (TDA) that enables the inference of topological information regarding the manifold approximating the data~\cite{huber2021persistent, dey2022computational} by quantifying the persistence of topological features across multiple scales.
 Various research has had successful outcomes in applying PH to graph classification and node classification tasks~\cite{horn2021topological, ye2023treph, carriere2020perslay, taiwo2024explaining, wen2024tensor, immonen2024going, ying2024boosting, zhao2019learning, chen2021topological, zhao2020persistence}.
 In contrast, relatively few studies have explored using PH for LP.
 The topological loop-counting (TLC) GNN~\cite{yan2021link} is a notable example that uses PH.
 The TLC-GNN injects topological information into a GNN, and experiments were conducted on benchmark data where node attributes are available.

-In this context, as illustrated in Fig.~\ref{fig:Blackbox}, we present a novel approach to LP, called PHLP, which calculates the topological information of a graph.
-To use the topological information of subgraphs for LP, we measure how the topological information changes depending on the existence of the target link, as illustrated in Fig.~\ref{motivation}.
+In this context, as illustrated in Figure~\ref{fig:Blackbox}, we present a novel approach to LP, called PHLP, which calculates the topological information of a graph.
+The main difference between GNN-based method and our method is described in Section~\ref{subsec:interpretability}.
+To use the topological information of subgraphs for LP, we measure how the topological information changes depending on the existence of the target link, as illustrated in Figure~\ref{motivation}.
 To extract topological information from various perspectives, we utilize \textit{angle hop subgraphs} for each target node.
 Additionally, we propose new node labeling called \textit{degree double radius node labeling (Degree DRNL)}, which incorporates degree information for each node, using DRNL~\cite{zhang2018link}.

-The contributions are summarized as follows: \begin{itemize} \item We develop an explainable LP method, PHLP, that employs the topological information for LP through PH without relying on neural networks, as illustrated in Fig.~\ref{fig:Blackbox}. \item We demonstrate that the proposed method, even with a simple classifier such as a multilayer perceptron (MLP), can achieve LP performance close to that of state-of-the-art (SOTA) models.
+The contributions are summarized as follows: \begin{itemize} \item We develop an explainable LP method, PHLP, that employs the topological information for LP through PH without relying on neural networks, as illustrated in Figure~\ref{fig:Blackbox}. \item We demonstrate that the proposed method, even with a simple classifier such as a multilayer perceptron (MLP), can achieve LP performance close to that of state-of-the-art (SOTA) models.
 This method surpassed the SOTA performance for the Power dataset. \item We reveal that merely incorporating vectors computed by PHLP into existing LP models, including SOTA models, can improve their performance. \item To the best of our knowledge, the proposed method using PH without a GNN is the first to achieve performance close to that of SOTA models. \end{itemize}